blue-10/Blue10CLI/README.md

   --currency <currency> (REQUIRED)                            ISO 4217 three-letter currency code to set default
                                                               currency for vendor
+  --iban <iban> (REQUIRED)                                    list of IBANs associated with this vendor -n, --name <name>                                           Name of the vendor.
+Default value will be the
+                                                              administration code
-  --iban <iban> (REQUIRED)                                    list of IBANs associated with this vendor -l, --ledger <ledger>                                       Documents from this vendor will be routed to this
+  -l, --ledger <ledger>                                       Documents from this vendor will be routed to this
                                                               ledger, leave empty to not associate [default: ] -p, --payment <payment>                                     Documents from this vendor will be associated with this